onepub-dev/nginx-le/cli/README.md

 * configures Nginx to look for the location files (within the container) in: `/etc/nginx/include`.
 * mounts the host path `/opt/nginx/include` into the container path `/etc/nginx/include`.

-If you use a Custom Content Provider you get to create your own Location and Upstream files and choose the host mount point.
+If you use a Custom Content Provider you get to create your own Location and Upstream files and choose the path to the host directory where the location and upstream files are stored.

 You can place any number of nginx location files in the host directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded.